adrianzailic/adrianzailic.com/_posts/aboutme.md

 ---
-title: 'About me'
+title: 'About Me'
-excerpt: 'Who am I?
+excerpt: "Who am I?
 I'm Adrian Zailic, a hands-on software architect/team lead specializing in Microservices and Single Page Applications (SPA).
-Always up to date with the latest technologies, closely following all the innovations/changes in the AI/ML space and the web ecosystem.'
+Always up to date with the latest technologies, closely following all the innovations/changes in the AI/ML space and the web ecosystem."
 coverImage: '/assets/blog/aboutme/aboutme-adrianzailic.webp'
 date: '2023-03-01T07:35:07.322Z'
 author: